 Configuring SSL offloading for MQTT

 You can implement SSL offloading for user protocols by adding an SSL instance for the protocol.
-The example below shows how to do SSL offloading for a user protocol.
-The traffic to backend services is unencrypted with this configuration.
+The following example shows how to do SSL offloading for a user protocol.
+The traffic to back-end services is unencrypted with this configuration.

 Note: This example does not provide details related to adding or updating a certificate-key pair and binding it to a virtual server.
 For those details, see SSL certificates.